dkoukoul/pkt_vpn_client/README.md

 - Check if the VPN connection is established.
 - Check the status of the VPN connection.
 - Request a reverse VPN port.
+- Can run as a daemon, with auto connect.
+For this it expects to find /etc/pkt_vpn.json and /etc/cjdroute.conf.

 ## Usage